Solana Beach, California

 Country Club Meets Eclectic

-Solana Beach Coastline
+LookyLOO Review of Solana Beach

 It’s #1 For a Reason

 If you’re looking at cities in SoCal, chances are you love the outdoors.
-Surfers, cyclists and hikers will not get bored in Solana Beach.
+Surfers, cyclists, and hikers will not get bored in Solana Beach.
 Fletcher Cove Park is the star of the city’s four beaches and is also the most centrally located.
-You can picnic in the grassy area above the beach, take your kids to the playground or play a game of pick-up basketball here.
+You can picnic in the grassy area above the beach, take your kids to the playground, or play a game of pick-up basketball here.
 Or venture further when the tide is low to neighboring Tide Beach Park, known for its mesmerizing tidepools, or Seascape Sur, a popular surf spot.
-Away from the beach, go bird-watching at nearby San Elijo Lagoon Ecological Reserve or earn some stunning ocean views hiking along the rugged cliffs at Torrey Pines State Natural Reserve.
+Away from the beach, go bird-watching at the nearby San Elijo Lagoon Ecological Reserve or earn some stunning ocean views hiking along the rugged cliffs at Torrey Pines State Natural Reserve.

 This area is among the most popular in the San Diego area, and the price tag reflects it.
 Here, the average home value is just over $2.3 million, according to Zillow.
 For renters, the cost is almost more skewed, with one-bedrooms going for a median price of $3,350 and two-bedrooms hovering just below $5,000 per month.
 On average, renters pay 92% more to live here than they would in other parts of the country.